nnhs-se-projects/busapp/README.md

 Announcement.findOneAndUpdate({}, {tvAnnouncement: ""}, {upsert: true});
 ```

-this is how you import amongo schema. and using mongo methods on the imported schema allows you interact with the objects in the collection
+this is how you import a mongo schema. and using mongo methods on the imported schema allows you interact with the objects in the collection

 ```
 (await Announcement.findOne({})).announcement
 ```

-you can get information about the collection by calling the findOne function. inside the currently empty curly braces you can include filter intructions.
+you can get information about the collection by calling the findOne function. inside the currently empty curly braces you can include filter instructions.

 NOTE: IT IS VERY IMPORTANT TO INCLUDE A PARENTHESES AROUND THE AWAIT ALL THE WAY UNTIL THE PERIOD.
-IF YOU DONT, EVERYTHING BREAKS.
+IF YOU DON'T, EVERYTHING BREAKS.